hcp-sbom provisioner

 The execute_command configuration option supports the following template variables:

-These variables allow you to customize how the provisioner executes the SBOM generation tool while maintaining flexibility across different environments and security requirements.
+These variables let you customize how the provisioner executes the SBOM generation tool while maintaining flexibility across different environments and security requirements.